Beans-BV/merchant_sdk_javascript/README.md

 This example showcases a checkout page that allows users to pay for items using Beans.
 You can see how easy it is to integrate Beans payments into your e-commerce platform.

+Find the full example code [here](https://github.com/Beans-BV/merchant_sdk_javascript/tree/main/example/shopping_basket).

-### Sub-Account Management
+### account Management

-We've added an example that demonstrates how to create and manage company sub-accounts.
+We've added an example that demonstrates how to create and manage company accounts.
 This example shows how to:
-- Create a new sub-account with multi-language support
+- Create a new account with multi-language support
-- Upload an avatar for a sub-account
+- Upload an avatar for an account
 - Retrieve and display the avatar
-- Delete a sub-account when it's no longer needed
+- Delete an account when it's no longer needed

 This functionality is particularly useful for businesses that need to manage multiple Stellar accounts under a single company account.